 and North Shore Gas, he served as vice president of

 Gas Engineering for the Integrys Gas Group (Integrys

 Energy Group), a position he held since February of

-American Association of Blacks in Energy, the Northwestern
+American Gas Association, American Association of Blacks in Energy,

 long- and short-term financing and investment strategies.

 Prior to this role, Bill was vice president/Controller for Integrys Energy Services.